Trauma-Focused Cognitive Behavioral Therapy

-Complete free online TF-CBT training for mental health professionals through the Medical University of South Carolina.
-Modules can be accessed any time; 10 continuing education credits are awarded at completion.
+- Stage 1 – Complete online TF-CBT training for mental health professionals through the Medical University of South Carolina (MUSC).
+Modules can be accessed at any time; 10 continuing education credits are awarded at completion.